University of Augsburg: Campus

 The individual faculties, the administration offices (including the Student Service Centre), the refectory, cafeterias, bars, and the libraries are all close together.
+There are a few small off-site locations, mostly in the city of augsburg, as well as a campus in development for the faculty of medicine located next to University Hospital Augsburg.

+Augsburg University library consists of the central library plus libraries for social sciences, humanities and natural sciences.
+It was founded along with the university in 1969 and was at first situated in the ducal residence (Fronhof).
+In 1970, it was moved to the campus of the old university at Memminger Straße.
+The new central library on the current campus south of Augsburg opened in 1984.
+The library comprises a total of some 2.0 million items (as of 2007).

 History

 The University of Augsburg was founded in 1970.
 It is one of the new, modern universities in Bavaria, and with approximately 18,000 (October 2012) students it is still of a manageable size.
 It attracts students from far beyond its immediate catchment area.
 About 20% of the German students come from outside Bavaria, and at 14% its share of foreign students is larger than at comparable universities.

 The University of Augsburg maintains partnerships with the universities of Pittsburgh (USA), Osijek (Croatia) and Iași (Romania), and the Far Eastern State University of Humanities, which is in Khabarovsk (Russia).
 It has cooperation agreements with over forty universities in Europe, Asia, South Africa, North America and Latin America.
 The number of ERASMUS exchange programmes also continues to grow.
 There are currently exchange programmes with more than 130 universities throughout Europe.

 Anyone who has studied or carried out research here can keep in touch with the University of Augsburg once they have returned home.
 “Alumni Augsburg International” is a network for Augsburg students, too, as they can use it to find contacts.